Few places in the UK offer the drama and diversity of Neath Port Talbot: the Dramatic Heart of Wales.

-Bordered by Swansea Bay on one side and the Brecon Beacons on the other, Neath Port Talbot straddles the M4, offering good access to the UK motorway network.
-London is 3hrs 30mins away, with Birmingham at 2hrs 40, Bristol 1hr 30 and the Welsh capital Cardiff just 40 mins away.
+Sitting proudly between Swansea Bay and the Brecon Beacons, Neath Port Talbot straddles the M4, offering good access to the UK motorway network.
+London is 3hrs 30mins away, with Birmingham at 2hrs 40, Bristol 1hr 30 and the Welsh capital Cardiff just 40 mins east.

 Neath and Port Talbot both have mainline stations that connect direct to London Paddington.
 All regions of the UK have frequent links either direct or with one easy interchange.

-Dramatic Heart of Wales is a great online resource for anyone wanting to visit this fantastic area of Wales.
+Dramatic Heart of Wales is a great online resource for anyone wanting to visit this enchanting area.
 From hiking and biking routes to finding the perfect family activity and best place to stay in the area, with a wide range of options from hotels to glamping, take a look at their website to start planning your visit.

-Getting out into the countryside is the best way to get to know Neath Port Talbot.
-This is 'Waterfall Country', where you'll find the greatest concentration of waterfalls, caves and gorges in the UK.
-A few miles up the Vale of Neath, the impressive 80ft-high waterfall at Melincourt lies at the end of a short woodland path and is well worth a visit.
+Getting out into the countryside is the best way to discover Neath Port Talbot.
+Welcome to the Vale of Neath, where you'll find the greatest concentration of waterfalls, caves and gorges in the UK.
+At the centre of the Vale of Neath, the impressive 80ft-high waterfall at Melincourt lies at the end of a short woodland path and is well worth a visit.

 Here too are majestic country parks and quiet canals, spectacular coast paths and peaceful countryside trails.
 And you can explore them at your own pace, from a gentle river walk or a hike up hills and down valleys.